Divorce, Remarriage, and Children

 • emotional strain intensifies

-When both parents continue to recognize their shared role as parents, children often experience greater stability and less pressure.
+When both parents are able to recognize and respect their continuing role as parents, children often experience greater stability and less pressure.

 Children and Loyalty Conflicts